-- Mission-wide, mainstreaming plans involves child protection staff motivating and supporting other mission components to work together with them on addressing child protection issues.
-Plans can focus on child protection overall or specific thematic issues relating to child protection (e.g. fighting impunity against perpetrators of grave violations against children, prevention of SEA). - Developing and implementing mainstreaming plans requires child protection staff to coordinate and agree with relevant mission components as a group or bilaterally on objectives, specific actions each partner is willing to take, support needed from the child protection team, and methods for monitoring and evaluating progress.
+- To develop mission-wide, mainstreaming plans, child protection staff need to motivate and support other mission components to work together with them on addressing child protection issues.
+Plans can focus on child protection overall or specific thematic issues (e.g., fighting impunity against perpetrators of grave violations against children, preventing attacks against schools by parties to conflict). - Developing and implementing mainstreaming plans requires child protection staff to coordinate and agree with relevant mission components as a group or bilaterally on objectives, specific actions each partner is willing to take, support needed from the child protection team, and methods for monitoring and evaluating progress.